Christmas 2015 Newsletter

-This Christmas I have some tips for managing digestion with over-full tummies, and some gluten-free mince pies to impress your guests (they’ll never guess!).
+This Christmas I have some tips for managing digestion, with the expectation of over-full tummies, and some gluten-free mince pies to impress your guests (they’ll never guess!).
 And my sign off has some news on ‘Nutritional Therapy and Public’.
 Health’.

 Christmas and Digestion

 A common occurrence at Christmas that afflicts both hosts and visitors alike is that over-stuffed feeling that comes from over-indulgence, and for some that means acid reflux too.
 Now, I’m in the business of ‘prevention’, when it comes to health challenges, and whilst I can’t actually be that proverbial parrot perched on your shoulder, whispering ‘moderation’ advice in your ear, I can give you a tip – now – involving some forward planning!

 If you are someone who regularly suffers indigestion or acid reflux, you’re probably already thinking antacids, ‘Rennies’, ‘Gaviscon’ etc. However, I’m going to suggest an alternative: digestive enzymes combined with Betaine, a supplementary stomach acid, or enzymes combined with probiotics, for you to take at the start of the meal, to improve digestion.

 Taking antacids inhibits digestion in the stomach by altering the pH to the detriment of protein digestion.
 Causing food to hang around in the stomach for longer, undigested, and therefore more likely to regurgitate up the oesophagus when we lie prone.
 OPTIMISE and assist digestion instead with one of these: